thaynanff/Data-Science-Projects/README.md

 # Data Science Projects
 ---

-The best way to get knowledge is by having a hands-on experience.
-Therefore, with this repository I intend to share the Data Science Projects I've created and participated during my jorney towards Data Science:
+The best way to get knowledge is by having hands-on experience.
+Therefore, with this repository I intend to share the Data Science Projects I've created and participated in during my journey toward Data Science:

 | Project_ID | Project | Description | Resource Link |
 | -------- | -------- | -------- |-------- |